How Proper Prep Leads to Crack-Free Concrete

 Reinforce with rebar

-Our expert prefers to install 1/2-in. rebar in a 2-ft. grid pattern when pouring driveways.
+Our expert prefers to install 1/2-inch rebar in a 2-foot grid pattern when pouring driveways.
 He ties the rebar together with precut rebar ties fastened with a tie-wire twister.
 Use enough ties so the grid will stay together if it’s accidentally stepped on while suspended in the air.

 Cut rebar with a grinder

 A grinder fitted with an abrasive metal-cutting blade is a good setup to cut rebar.
 A lot of contractors swear by the $15 diamond masonry blades even though they’re not specifically approved for metal.

 Bend rebar around corners